rosafilgueira/DARE_SEISMO/processing_elements/CWL_Total_Workflow/README.md

 For installing CWL, we recommend to follow these steps: https://github.com/common-workflow-language/cwltool

-## Modify first the path of the input data and dispel4py workflows
+## Modifications
-You need to modify the following files
+You need to modify the following files for indicating your local installation

  - run_total.yml --> Modify all the paths that appears in this file to indicate yours
- - env_preparation.cwl --> change the path of the STAGED_DATA variable to indicate yours
+ - env_preparation.cwl --> change the path of the STAGED_DATA variable
- - dispel4py-download.cwl --> change the path of the STAGED_DATA variable to indicate yours
+ - dispel4py-download.cwl --> change the path of the STAGED_DATA variable
- - dispel4py-misfit.cwl --> change the path of the STAGED_DATA variable to indicate yours
+ - dispel4py-misfit.cwl --> change the path of the STAGED_DATA variable
- - dispel4py-RA-pgm_story.cwl --> change the path of the STAGED_DATA variable to indicate yours
+ - dispel4py-RA-pgm_story.cwl --> change the path of the OUTPUT variable

 ## Running the cwl workflow

-For running cwl workflow just:
+For running cwl workflow just type the following command:

 ```
  cwl-runner run_total.cwl run_total.yml